backdrop-contrib/backup_migrate/README.txt

 search index tables) to increase efficiency by ignoring data that does not need to be backed up or migrated.

-The backup files are a list of SQL statements which can be executed with a tool such as phpMyAdmin or the command-line mysql client.
+The backup files are a simply SQL statements which can be imported by this module or with a 3rd party tool such as phpMyAdmin or the command-line mysql client.

 -------------------------------------------------------------------------------